DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-20-user-research-round-4-findings.md

 ## Goals of the research

-The goal user research round 4 was to answer the following questions:
+The goal of user research round 4 was to answer the following questions:

 - Do support users understand and are they comfortable with the role they will play in the future service?
 - How do support users find the experience of adding a support user to the service and are there any issues they can anticipate?